How Far Back Does Disability Pay in Pennsylvania?

 However, there are parts of the process that impact your potential back pay, including waiting periods and the established onset date (EOD) of your medical condition.
 To help maximize your back pay benefits, you should consult with one of our experienced Philadelphia Social Security disability lawyers.
-Call Young, Marr & Associates at (215) 515-2954 to review the necessary steps to receive the benefits you deserve.
+Call Young, Marr, Mallis & Associates at (215) 515-2954 to review the necessary steps to receive the benefits you deserve.

 Qualifying for Disability Under the Social Security Administration

 The SSA strictly defines disability.
 To qualify for disability benefits, you must have a medically verifiable impairment that prevents you from working at your current job or finding new employment.
 Additionally, your medical condition must last at least twelve months or end in your death.

 If you are applying for Social Security Disability Insurance (SSDI), you will have to have earned enough work credits by paying FICA taxes.
 For those applying for Supplemental Security Income (SSI), you will need to prove your income and assets fall below a specific threshold.
 These requirements are in addition to establishing you have a qualifying medical condition.
 Having our Pennsylvania Social Security disability benefits lawyers work with you during the entire process will increase your chances of approval.

 When to Apply for Social Security Disability Benefits in Pennsylvania

 If you are applying for SSDI, your disability must have lasted for at least five months.
 During these five months, you are not entitled to disability benefits.
 On the other hand, if you are applying for SSI, there is no waiting period.